pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 > **Note:**
 >
-> This migration does not involve the table combination function.
-To use the function, see [DM Shard Merge Scenario](scenarios.md#shard-merge-scenario).
+> This migration does not involve the DM Shard Merge feature.
+To use it, see [DM Shard Merge Scenario](scenarios.md#shard-merge-scenario).

 ## Step 1: Data migration precheck